Corporation Tax self-assessment (CTSA): Assessments: Discovery - restrictions on the power to make

 There are restrictions on making discovery assessments.
-You can only make a discovery assessment for an accounting period for which a company has delivered a company tax return if Paragraphs 43 or 44 apply.
+You can only make a discovery assessment for an accounting period for which a company has delivered a company tax return if Paragraphs 43 or 44 apply as below.

-- Paragraph 43 says that when a company has delivered a company tax return you can make a discovery assessment if the discovery made is attributable to fraudulent or negligent conduct on the part of:
+1. Paragraph 43 states that when a company has delivered a company tax return you can make a discovery assessment if the underassessment or excessive relief was brought about by the careless or deliberate behaviour of:

 - the company,

 - a person acting on behalf of the company, or

 - a person who was a partner of the company at the relevant time.

 2. Paragraph 44 states that you can make a discovery assessment for an accounting period for which the company has delivered a company tax return when you:

 - are out of time for opening an enquiry into the return, or